At Telling Tales, we take a collective approach and bring teams together for each

 When she's not juggling time zones and stories and generally raising money for great causes she can be found project managing her house renovation, wrangling her cat, her family, and is a wonder woman who also has a side hustle that involves calligraphy and Christmas.

 We rely on Jacqui to keep us all on the straight and narrow with her ninja like skills in budgeting, planning and logistics.
-She works as Line Producer on the Soccer Aid films as well as other TTP projects and quite frankly we would be lost without her.
+She works as Head of Production on the Soccer Aid films as well as other TTP projects and quite frankly we would be lost without her.

 With years of experience in TV production working on everything from documentaries, reality television and factual entertainment formats, shooting all over the world, as well as many years in house at Comic Relief overseeing content for the UK and US campaigns.